LLNL/blt/docs/api/target.rst

 This macro will install setup files used to recreate the necessary BLT targets OpenMP, MPI, CUDA, and HIP.

-The setup files are located in cmake/thirdparty relative to BLT.
-These setup files will call the necessary `find_packages` for each needed target and populate them with the necessary target information, such as compile and link flags.
+The installed setup files are the same files that originally created the BLT targets and will recreate the same process in your downstream projects.
+These call the necessary `find_packages` for each needed target and populate them with the necessary target information, such as compile and link flags.
 The BLT targets are then recreated via ``blt_import_library``.  ``BLTSetupTargets.cmake`` MUST be included from your project created config file, such as ``<lowercasePackageName>-config.cmake`` or ``<PackageName>Config.cmake``.
 For example, as long as you called this macro with the same ``DESTINATION`` as your exported project targets, ``include(${CMAKE_CURRENT_LIST_DIR}/BLTSetupTargets.cmake)`` will recreate the BLT targets in a downstream project.

 .. note::
   This macro is meant to replace ``blt_export_tpl_targets`` as the favored way to configure TPLs